sophieloiz/brain-tissues-segmentation/README.md

 GM |  0.93218| 0.87599 | 0.9566
 CSF |  -------------| -------------| -------------

-## Second Approach : Unet with ResBlock
+## Second Approach : Unet with ResBlocks

 ### Architecture

-The idea of this architecture is to replace the convolutions in U-Net on each level with ResBlock in order to improve the performance of our previous model.
+The idea of this architecture is to replace the convolutions in U-Net on each level with ResBlocks in order to improve the performance of our previous model.
+The residual blocks with skip connections helped in making a deeper and deeper convolution neural network.

+The general architecture of the Unet with ResBlocks is detailled bellow:

 ![](https://github.com/sophieloiz/brain-tissues-segmentation/blob/master/img/U-Resnet_architecture.png)